azhx/blagoblag/content/drafts/mysterious-case-of-deny-dynamic-code-generation.rst

 to allocate new executable pages at runtime, because of the requirement that all code on iOS has to be signed -- however, it wasn't clear if macOS has a similar mechanism.
 As a bit of a digression, macOS has two ways to sandbox your process.
-One is to use macOS's `App Sandbox API`_, this is the official, supported, and documented way to sandbox your application.
+One is to use macOS's `App Sandbox API`_, which is the official, supported, and documented way to sandbox your application.
 At present, no browser (Chrome, Firefox, or Safari) uses this API.
 Instead they all use the private macOS "Seatbelt" API.
 The Seatbelt API is really a subset of Scheme